Bcastillo44/Time-Series-homework/Results_Summary.md

 ### Is the risk of the yen expected to increase or decrease?

-- The risk of the yen is expected to increase in the in the short-term
+- The risk of the yen is expected to increase in the short-term

 ### Based on the model evaluation, would you feel confident in using these models for trading?